lapofan99/eliteredux/src/data/dex-strategy.md

 moves = Psyshock, Calm Mind, Shadow Ball, Focus Blast comment = He will always have STAB thanks to Mystic Power.
 Inner Focus will boost Focus Blast's accuracy to 90% instead of 70% making him an absolutely busted Glass Cannon.
 }
+Torterra
+{
+    Name = Shell Smash in the Sun
+    Item = Sitrus Berry
+    Ability = Stamina
+    EVs = 130, 252, 0, 0, 0, 124
+    Nature = Adamant
+    Moves = Shell Smash, Solar Blade, Earthquake / High Horsepower, Stone Edge Comment = Sun is mandatory for this set to work, as otherwise, Torterra is too slow to outspeed the threats it needs to surpass.
+Stamina is here to make its setup easier against physical attackers and can counteract the defense drop from Shell Smash.

+    Sitrus Berry is included to heal Torterra during its setup and take advantage of its innate Big Leaves ability to restore the berry.
+The EVs are tailored to ensure that Torterra has enough speed to outpace Chlorophyll-boosted threats and enough bulk to execute its setup.

+    If Mimikyu, Focus Sash, Sturdy, or Multiscale/Shadow Shield users are a concern, Bullet Seed can replace Solar Blade.
+If you're playing on Grassy Terrain alongside the sun or in Doubles, High Horsepower is recommended instead of Earthquake.

+    Strength is chosen for more accuracy and PP than Stone Edge, but be cautious of defense drops, which can leave you vulnerable to priority moves.
+Rock Slide is a safer option than Strength and Stone Edge, and it also has a chance to flinch opponents, which is advantageous.
+However, it's weaker unless you're using Sheer Force, in which case your setup becomes more challenging without Stamina.

+    While Rough Skin can inflict chip damage on opponents, Stamina is preferred since it boosts your defense when you take hits.
+Sheer Force is a viable choice if you have Rock Slide; otherwise, it's not as effective.

+    Regarding Berries, while Sitrus is the best option in my opinion, you can experiment with riskier yet more rewarding berries like Salac or Liechi.
+    Tags = Singles, Doubles, Offensive
+}